-These factors are considered in a multitude of ways – from both the search engine and end user (your customers) perspective, as well as through the lens of your online competitors.
-All three of those viewpoints – users, search engines, and the competition – are absolutely essential in understanding where you fit into the overall SEO landscape.
+These factors are considered in a multitude of ways—from both the search engine and end user’s (your customer’s) perspective, as well as through the lens of your online competitors.
+All three of those viewpoints—users, search engines, and the competition—are absolutely essential in understanding where you fit into the overall SEO landscape.
 Let’s look at each factor in a bit more detail.

 The strongest type of signal has historically been a backlink.
 A backlink is when one website links their content text back to your website.
-However, these kind of signals have also been some of the most compromised in SEO through “black hat” SEO link building tactics.
-This gaming of the system has devalued links over the last few years – but good links are honestly still useful and a strong signal to users.
-Your links must come from relevant domains – industry related, related to your audience, or news sites.
+However, this kind of signal has also been one of the most compromised through “black hat” SEO link-building tactics.
+This gaming of the system has devalued links over the last few years, but good links are honestly still useful and a strong signal to users.
+Your links must come from relevant domains—industry-related, related to your audience, or news sites.

-Part of what you are looking at here is ranking penalties too.
-The kind Google hands down when your link profile is full of the aforementioned black hat, illegitimate signals.
-The strength of the domain linking to you.
-The relevance between their content and yours.
-And, the legitimacy of that domain all play a factor here.
-Thankfully, Google has provided the Disavow Tool to fix bad issues or old SEO mistakes.
+Part of what you are looking at here is ranking penalties, too—the kind Google hands down when your link profile is full of the aforementioned black hat, illegitimate signals.
+The strength of the domain linking to you, the relevance between their content and yours, and the legitimacy of that domain all play a factor here.
+Thankfully, Google has provided the Disavow Tool to fix issues and old SEO mistakes.
 But, you have to know you have a penalty and know how to fix it.

 Other external factors include social media and brand mentions.
-You also need to consider where your traffic is coming from too.
-Not just organic search (related to keywords) and referral traffic (related to backlinks) – but also social, direct, email, display, paid, and others.
-These are important to understand to see the complete picture of your website’s traffic profile, and how you can improve not only SEO but across other digital signals.
+You also need to consider where your traffic is coming from.
+Not just organic search (related to keywords) and referral traffic (related to backlinks), but also social, direct, email, display, paid, and others.
+It’s important to understand these in order to see the complete picture of your website’s traffic profile, and how you can improve not only SEO but across other digital signals.

-The way your website is constructed plays a big role in your search engine optimization.
-For instance – the navigation and information flow through your website creates an internal linking structure.
+The way your website is constructed plays a major role in your search engine optimization.
+For instance, the navigation and information flow through your website creates an internal linking structure.
 Google sees these signals and rewards related properties by giving them a tiny boost.

-Google and other search engines also pay attention to user signals – like Bounce Rate and Time on Page – to determine if your content is useful.
+Google and other search engines also pay attention to user signals—like Bounce Rate and Time on Page—to determine whether your content is useful.
 If these factors are positive, you’re likely being rewarded for them.
-If they’re not, it could be the cause of why your keywords aren’t being served in the top search results.
-Your content must solve user issues – after all, a search engine’s purpose is to answer a user’s query for information with the right information that answers their questions.
+If they’re not, it could be why your keywords aren’t being served in the top search results.
+Your content must solve user issues—after all, a search engine’s purpose is to answer a user’s query with the information that answers their questions.

 What you and your users can’t see is as important as what you can see.
 Factors like page load speeds, clean code, and meta data are also considered as search ranking factors.